10 Reasons To Cuddle More: Cuddling Health Benefits

-Communication is an integral part of any relationship and it just isn’t about words but also ‘touch.’
+Communication is an integral part of any relationship and it just isn’t about words but also ‘about touch.’
 A simple touch can often do what words can’t and cuddling is a way of deep communication as well.
-Coming back from work after a stressful day and thinking about it all the time can leave a negative impact on your relationship.
+Coming back from work after a stressful day and thinking about it all the time can have a negative impact on your relationship.
 But when you come home and take out at least 10 minutes to just lie down and cuddle with your partner, it not only relaxes your mind and body but also deepens your bond as a couple.
 It reassures you that come what may, you both will always be there for each other.

 Cuddling reduces social anxiety

 Good hormones promote positive thinking.
 Good touch also has positive vibes etched into it.
 When you get a hug at a party or a warm handshake—your nerves automatically relax and your anxiety reduces.
-The same way, regular cuddling with your loved ones boosts your self-confidence and reduces your social anxiety.
+In the same way, regular cuddling with your loved ones boosts your self-confidence and reduces your social anxiety.

 Cuddling relieves stress

 With cuddling and the release of oxytocin, when you solidify your relationship with your partner, feel good about yourself, have positive thinking and reduce anxiety, you instantly have reduced levels of stress as well.

 Cuddling helps you sleep better